113ll3/Ibmclouddocscli/enable_existing_python.md

 This app already has a git repo therefore Toolchain creation must be completed in the IBM Cloud console.
-Use bx dev console to access the console.
+Use ibmcloud dev console to access the console.

 The application <appname> has been created in IBM Cloud.